YashNabde/Major_Project_2026/README.md

 this database is self backed up and restoration database which deletes 3 month old data and creates room for new data to be pushed in the database.

 Progress Tracker Notion : https://www.notion.so/1927d30c9eb980db9cafdd8267a1757a?v=1927d30c9eb9816e80e0000cfcf89143&pvs=4

+Project Review 1 :
+Accepted project, instructed to improve and add certain security enhancements to the project.
+Also, increase accuracy and decrease recognition time.
+To Do :
+1. Understand and implement ANPR, OCR and other related libraries and datasets required to execute the project.
+2. Maintain and commit to GitHub
+3. Keep timely docummentation and assessment of the project progress.